 The online judge uses CPU time only to calculate the solution running time.
 To estimate the amount of memory used by the solution, the online judge calculates the maximum amount of memory used by the process during its execution (peak working set) decreased by a constant (usually from 1 to 15 MB) equal to the minimum amount of memory that is needed for the programs in the selected language to run.

 The judging result can be one of the following:

 - Compilation error.
 Compilation of the program failed.
 The compilation report will be accessible for 15 minutes via the link on Judge status page.
 Possible reasons: syntax error, wrong language specified.

 - Time limit exceeded.
 The program exceeded the time limit.
-Solution will be stopped as soon as time limit is exceeded.
+The solution will be stopped as soon as the time limit is exceeded.
 Possible reasons: infinite loop; inefficient solution.

 - Memory limit exceeded.
 The program exceeded the memory limit.
-Solution will be stopped once this limit is exceeded.
+The solution will be stopped once this limit is exceeded.
 Possible reasons: memory leak, inefficient solution.

 - Idleness limit exceeded.
 The program is idle for a long period of time.
-Possible reasons: waiting a key press at the end of the program; reading the input data when it have been read to the end.
+Possible reasons: waiting for a keypress at the end of the program; reading the input data after it has been read to the end.

 4. The problem is solved.
 What’s next?

 Each problem has a rating of solutions.
 Solutions are ordered first by their running time, then by date.
 When your solution is accepted, you can look at this rating and estimate how efficient your solution is.